There is no disputing that pop-up shops are all the rage. But you need to have an innovative pop-up shop idea in order to stand out in the crowd.

 1. Go Mobile

 Can’t decide on where to hold your pop-up shop?
 Or maybe you’ve already held a successful pop-up store and are looking to take it on the road!
-Either way, outfitting an old food truck or moving van is a great alternative to the traditional stationary store.
+Either way, outfitting an old food truck or moving van is a great alternative to the traditional brick-and-mortar store.
 It gives you the flexibility to expand awareness of your products in different areas of town (or country!), as well as with different demographics such as farmers’ markets or outdoor concert festivals.
+It can also turn your pop up shop ideas into pop up event ideas, which are powerful ways to create an engaging brand experience.

-Whoever said that pop-up shops must be housed in traditional — and may we say unoriginal structures — was sorely mislead.
-There is nothing traditional about pop-up shops, so there is no reason to feel confined to a traditional store layout when choosing your locale.
+Whoever said that your pop-up venue must be a traditional brick and mortar — and may we say unoriginal structures — was sorely mislead.
+There is nothing traditional about pop-up shops, so there is no reason to feel confined to a traditional retail store layout when choosing your locale.
 Get creative and open up shop in something industrial like a recycled shipping container.
 Or maybe go all Swiss Family Robinson and build a treehouse!
 With a little bit of creativity (and maybe a tool belt), the possibilities are endless.

 5. Location… Location… Sweet location!